Discovering TV content for March Madness

 Negotiating old & new patterns

-Pressing the <Options> remote key typically activates the Options menu in DISH experience.
-This pattern requires excessive attention shifts between the screen and the remote and unnecessary key presses for this app with only 2 options.
+Typically, the Options menu is activated by pressing the <Options> key.
+This pattern requires excessive attention shifts between the screen and the remote.
+This would be an unnecessary cost for this app that had only 2 options/settings.

 Surfacing the Recording and Score Visibility options directly on the screen should give them more discoverability.